Studying with a disability

 Share your experiences about studying with a disability

 Having a disability impacts your (daily) life as a student.
 It can influence the studying itself, finding a job or living space, maintaining social contacts, etc. Your experiences with this are unique and very valuable.
 Patient as a Person Foundation (Dutch: Stichting Mens Achter de Patiënt) believes that more attention should be paid to the broad impact of illness.

 They are therefore looking for young adult volunteers.
 The programme takes little time, including a telephone introduction and short instruction about 5 hours.
 You can participate more often, yet one-time participation is also fine.

 Labour market and internship

 If you want to prepare yourself for entering the labour market or starting an internship, you can contact UM Career Services.
 They offer various workshop and lectures.
-You can also receive personal advise from the career adviser.
+You can also receive personal advice from the career adviser.
 In the Overview Career links on the Intranet you can find an overview of different websites containing information on the labour market and internships.